gbook/nidb/index.md

 |(NiDB) `admin`|`password`|When logged in as `admin`, go to **My Account**.
 Enter a new password in the password field(s).
 Click **Save** to change the password.|

 ## Upgrade Existing Installation
+Quick upgrade instructions below.
+See <a href="upgrade.html">detailed upgrade</a> instructions for a more in-depth explanation of the upgrade.
 1. Download latest NiDB release.
 2. `yum --nogpgcheck localinstall nidb-xxxx.xx.xx-1.el8.x86_64.rpm`
 3. Make sure your IP address is set in the `[setupips]` variable in the config file.
 This can be done manually by editing `/nidb/nidb.cfg` or by going to **Admin** &#8594; **Settings**